KexuanCui/EC520-Oral-Cavity-Segmentation/README.md

 # EC520 Course Project - Oral Cavity Segmentation
-EC520 Course Project
+This is a course project of Boston University course EC520 - Digital Image Processing and Communication

-We developed a supervised learning algorithm in building 2-class classifier for segmenting tissue areaout from oral cavity photo, which was based on the idea of binary hypothesis test.
+We developed a supervised learning algorithm in building 2-class classifier for segmenting tissue area out from oral cavity photo, which was based on the idea of binary hypothesis test.

 ## Developers
 Kexuan Cui

 Yaan Ge

 ## Summary